Pedr0Rocha/1-billion-row-challenge/readme.md

 ## Attempts

 Avg time from 5 executions, dropping the highest and lowest value.
+I'm using `time ./bin/main` to measure it and getting the `cpu` time total.

 | Attempt                                                            | Time    |
 | ------------------------------------------------------------------ | ------- |